Gratheon/website/blog/2024-11-29 🛠️ Andmetorm hackathon.md

   ![](img/Screenshot%202024-11-30%20at%2003.23.05.png)

-- API wise I registered new weatherEstonia graphql query type and we used https://www.ilmateenistus.ee/ilma_andmed/xml/forecast.php?lang=eng XML data, which was converted to JSON
+- API wise I registered new `weatherEstonia` graphql query type and we used https://www.ilmateenistus.ee/ilma_andmed/xml/forecast.php?lang=eng XML data, which was converted to JSON.
   ![](img/Screenshot%202024-11-30%20at%2003.50.42.png)

+## Saturday progress
+- We had to re-write API handling, because it was returning day -> data instead of data -> time

+- We decided to show both the react app prototype that will have full vision of what we intend to do, as well as mention